ROCm/hcc/SYNC_UPSTREAM.md

 are almost changed daily.
 Sometimes a change upstream may affect several projects, but it is usually not easy to figure it out from the commit log.

-ToT HCC depends on amd-common LLVM / LLD, which is a fork maintained by AMD, and may contain patches yet upstreamed. amd-common LLVM / LLD is automatically synchronized with upstream LLVM / LLD every 4 hours, so they are very close to the latest codes upstream.
+ToT HCC depends on amd-common LLVM / LLD / Clang, which is a fork maintained by AMD, and may contain patches yet upstreamed. amd-common LLVM / LLD / Clang is automatically synchronized with upstream LLVM / LLD / Clang every 4 hours, so they are very close to the latest codes upstream.

 Generally speaking, the process goes like this:

  1. Merge amd-common LLVM commits
  2. Merge amd-common LLD commits
- 3. Add git remote for upstream Clang
+ 3. Add git remote for amd-common Clang
- 4. Fetch upstream Clang commits
+ 4. Fetch amd-common Clang commits
- 5. Merge upstream Clang with ToT HCC Clang
+ 5. Merge amd-common Clang with ToT HCC Clang
  6. Build merged ToT HCC
  7. Quick sanity tests on merged ToT HCC
  8. Push ToT HCC Clang submodules